2lambda123/iotaledger-wasp/documentation/docs/guide/development_tools/docker_preconfigured.md

 This page describes how you can use the preconfigured developer Docker setup.

 :::note
-This setup is intended for **local** development only (you will have your own private network/tangle).
+This setup is intended for **local** development only.
+You will have your own private network/tangle.
 :::

+## Introduction

+To diminish the time spent on configuration and research, we have created a docker-compose setup that ships a pre-configured Wasp node with a
-private tangle, ready to run out of the box.
+[Hornet-based private tangle](https://wiki.iota.org/shimmer/hornet/how_tos/private_tangle), ready to run out of the box.

 ## Requirements